bahtiyartan/troia/docs/96AppendixI.rst

 List of Changes
 ---------------

+2019.09.27 - New section: Database Basics and Selecting Data.

+2019.09.27 - "Built-in Data Types and Structures" section renamed to "Built-in Data Types".

 2019.09.25 - Font and some other visual changes for better reading experience on web.

 2019.05.15 - Update: 802 version on "How to Read Version Number?"